-Additionally, the FFY2020 IUP maintains base loan rates modified in FFY2018 and will also fund projects based on both a project rank and readiness-to-proceed basis to ensure the highest priority projects (those impacting public health) will be funded with the available funds.
-The Department is actively pursuing additional funding sources to address the increasing drinking water infrastructure financial needs.
+The FFY2020 IUP will also fund projects based on both a project rank and readiness-to-proceed basis to ensure the highest priority projects (those impacting public health) will be funded as needed with the available funds.
+The Department is actively pursuing additional funding sources to address the increasing drinking water infrastructure financial needs and reserves the right to modify or waive any of the required caps should available funding increase.